Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 How much do copy editors charge?

-Rates vary depending on the nature of the work, the time frame of the assignment, the degree of special expertise required, the editor’s experience, and other factors.
+Rates vary depending on the work being done, the turnaround time, the degree of special expertise required, the editor’s experience, and other factors.

 Nonfiction copy editing costs more than fiction copy editing.